-- 86. As previously mentioned, the E1 region of HAdV5 is a critical part of the replication cycle and without it, the virus is rendered completely replication incompetent.
-The E1 region of the genome encodes for 2 separate proteins, named E1A and E1B. - 87.
-E1A potently transforms host cellular environments to permit HAdV infection by interacting with a gamut of regulatory proteins, despite containing no intrinsic DNA-binding or enzymatic activity (King et al., 2018).
+87. As previously mentioned, the E1 region of HAdV5 is a critical part of the replication cycle and without it, the virus is rendered completely replication incompetent.
+The E1 region of the genome encodes for 2 separate proteins, named E1A and E1B.

+88. E1A potently transforms host cellular environments to permit HAdV infection by interacting with a gamut of regulatory proteins, despite containing no intrinsic DNA-binding or enzymatic activity (King et al., 2018).
 Different isoforms of E1A are expressed during different stages of infection (King et al., 2018).
-In the early part of infection, the expression of this protein drives the host cell into a replication phase, in turn allowing the virus to replicate (Ferrari et al., 2014; Ferrari et al., 2008; Ghosh and Harter, 2003). - 88.
-E1B also plays an important role in HAdV replication and dissemination.
+In the early part of infection, the expression of this protein drives the host cell into a replication phase, in turn allowing the virus to replicate (Ferrari et al., 2014; Ferrari et al., 2008; Ghosh and Harter, 2003).

+89. E1B also plays an important role in HAdV replication and dissemination.
 This multifunctional protein can repurpose factors from the host cell to promote the transcription of downstream regions of the viral genome.
 It can also facilitate the degradation of host antiviral proteins and decrease the host ability to block viral replication (Hidalgo et al., 2019).
-E1B has also been implicating in blocking the translation of p53, a protein with immunological functions (Hidalgo et al., 2019). - 89.
-The deletion of both the E1A and E1B renders the virus replication incompetent and attenuates the HAdv5s ability to evade the host immune system (Saha and Parks, 2017a). - 90.
-The E3 region of the genome is not essential for viral replication in vitro but does confer additional immune evasion capabilities in vivo (Ginsberg et al., 1989).
+E1B has also been implicated in blocking the translation of p53, a protein with immunological functions (Hidalgo et al., 2019).

+90. The deletion of both the E1A and E1B renders the virus replication incompetent and attenuates the HAdv5s ability to evade the host immune system (Saha and Parks, 2017b).

+91. The E3 region of the genome is not essential for viral replication in vitro but does confer additional immune evasion capabilities in vivo (Ginsberg et al., 1989).
 It achieves this by blocking an immune response that would normally lead to host cell lysis (Lichtenstein et al., 2004).
-Therefore, deletion of the E3 region of HAdV serves to further attenuate the virus in vivo both freely in soil, and as a facultative intracellular pathogen.
-There is even evidence it may colonise amoebae (Price et al., 2024).
+Therefore, deletion of the E3 region of HAdV serves to further attenuate the virus in vivo.